lxc/incus/doc/howto/cluster_form.md

 If you are using existing servers, make sure to clear their contents before joining them, because any existing data on them will be lost.
 ```

-To join a server to the cluster, run `lxd init` on the cluster.
+To join a server to the cluster, run `incus admin init` on the cluster.
 Joining an existing cluster requires root privileges, so make sure to run the command as root or with `sudo`.

 Basically, the initialization process consists of the following steps:

 1. Request to join an existing cluster.

-   Answer the first questions that `lxd init` asks accordingly:
+   Answer the first questions that `incus admin init` asks accordingly:

    - `Would you like to use LXD clustering?`